ccc-certifier-framework/certifier-framework-for-confidential-computing/acl_lib/instructions.md

 rpc_delete_resource
 rpc_add_principal

+These are implemented in two cc classes: acl_server_dispatch (for the server functionality) and acl_client_dispatch (for client functionality).

 Check test_acl.cc for examples.
 To run the test you should have two test directories ./test_data and ./test_data with two files: file_1 and file_2.